specklesystems/speckle-docs/user/quickstart.md

 :::

-You can explore each of our connectors in detail in their docs section: [Connectors](/user/connectors).
+You can explore each of our connectors in detail in their docs section: [connectors](/user/connectors).

 ### Installation

-Unless otherwise stated, Connectors are installed from a standalone desktop app called [Speckle Manager](/user/manager).
+Unless otherwise stated, connectors are installed from a standalone desktop app called [Speckle Manager](/user/manager).

 - [⬇️ Download Speckle Manager](https://speckle.systems/download/)